Social Security Disability Lawyers Helping Clients Win SSD and SSI Benefits

 There are two main types of Social Security disability benefits:

 - Social Security Disability Insurance (SSD)

 - Supplemental Security Income (SSI)

 You must be disabled to qualify for SSDI benefits.
 But this is not the only eligibility requirement.
 In addition to being disabled, you must have earned a certain number of work credits throughout your employment.

 This means you must have paid enough to the SSA through payroll taxes or you will not qualify for SSDI benefits.
+SSI is a monthly stipend administered by the SSA.
+This program awards benefits to elderly, blind, and disabled people.
+It is funded by general tax revenue, not Social Security taxes.
 SSI is a needs-based program, which means it is only awarded to low-income individuals.
 In order to qualify for SSI, your income and financial resources must fall below a certain level.
 This level is adjusted on an annual basis.